Properties certified as having pyritic damage

 Is there any relief if my property fails to qualify for exemption?

 If your property was pyrite-damaged but did not qualify for an LPT exemption, you should consider the valuation declared for the property as of 1 May 2013.

 You should re-consider the valuation if you did not take account of the impact of pyrite damage and the property was placed in Band 2 (€100,001 - €150,000) or higher.

-The exemption to LPT will last for six years from the date your property qualifies.
-For example, if your property qualifies from the liability date 1 November 2016 it will be exempt from LPT for 2017 - 2023 inclusive.
+The exemption to LPT will last for at least six years from the date your property qualifies.
+For example, if your property qualifies from the liability date 1 November 2016 it will be exempt from LPT for 2017 - 2024 inclusive.